Become an Educational Leader

 Our Graduate Programs

-Our graduate leadership degree program combines academic rigor, field experience, and a network of contacts to help you grow professionally and land your next leadership position.
+Our graduate leadership degree program combines academic rigor, field experience, and a network of contacts to help you grow professionally and navigate the complexities in the current Jewish educational landscape.
 Our graduates are in high demand—securing positions as educators and leaders in schools and organizations of all denominations across the country.
-Examples of our graduates’ career trajectories include:

 Andrea Kasper, MJEd`07, Head of School at Solomon Schecter Day School of Greater Hartford, CT